Tree preservation orders

 The maximum penalty for carrying out works to TPO trees without consent is £20,000.

-For a guide to the law and best practice on Tree Preservation Orders please see Tree Preservation Orders: a guide to the law and good practice on the Communities and Local Government website.
+For a guide to the law and best practice on Tree Preservation Orders please see Tree Preservation Orders: a guide to the law and good practice.